Boundary expansion for the Loewner-Nirenberg problem in domains with conic singularities: An example: Liouville's equation

 where $c_4$ and $c_{i,j}$'s are smooth for $\theta\in [0,\frac{\pi}{2}]$, all of which are $ O(\sin^2(2\theta)), $ as $\theta \rightarrow 0$ or $\frac{\pi}{2}$.
 In addition, for any $\alpha \in (0,1)$, $p, j \in \mathbb{N}$,

 in $T_\frac{M}{2}$. \end{theorem}

 Here the powers of $r$ are even numbers, as the eigenvalues are explicit and special.
-There are logarithmic terms in the right hand side of \eqref{eq-UExp-dim2}, as we worked with a general smooth function $F(v)$ in \eqref{eq-RTheta}.
-We can discuss about how to get ride of the logarithmic terms in \eqref{eq-UExp-dim2} using formal computation, but we skip it as it's not the purpose of this paper.
+There are logarithmic terms on the right hand side of \eqref{eq-UExp-dim2}, as we worked with a general smooth function $F(v)$ in \eqref{eq-RTheta}.
+We can discuss about how to get ride of the logarithmic terms in \eqref{eq-UExp-dim2} using formal computation, but we skip it as it's not the main concern of this paper.